-For the best protection against whooping cough for you and your newborn baby, you should get the pertussis vaccine in your third trimester of pregnancy (preferably between 20 and 32 weeks).
-While the vaccine can be given at any time during the third trimester of pregnancy, the transfer of maternal antibodies from the mother to the unborn baby can take up to 2 weeks.
-So it’s best to have your vaccination between 20 and 32 weeks to give the best protection to your baby.
+As the transfer of maternal antibodies from the mother to the unborn baby can take up to 2 weeks, it’s recommended to have your vaccination between 20 and 32 weeks to give the best protection to your baby.
 If you don’t receive the vaccine at the recommended time, it’s still important to be vaccinated because you will be protected against whooping cough and this will reduce the risk of you passing it on to your baby if you get whooping cough.

 Newborn babies (up to 6 weeks of age) are too young to receive their first immunisation for whooping cough.
 By being vaccinated when you are pregnant, you will protect your baby against whooping cough until they are old enough to be routinely vaccinated from six weeks of age.

 The whooping cough vaccine is safe for you and your unborn baby.
-Vaccination during pregnancy is recommended by Australia’s National Health and Medical Research Council in the Australian Immunisation Handbook (10th Edition).
+Vaccination during pregnancy is recommended by Australia’s National Health and Medical Research Council in the Australian Online Immunisation Handbook.

 Flu vaccination for pregnant women